picoCTF/ansible-roles/roles/docker/README.md

 When running challenge instances or webshell toolbox containers, we want each instance to be on its own isolated network.
 Only having 32 total networks would be extremely limiting, but fortunately it is possible to reduce the subnet size of newly created Docker networks.
-In this role, we set this size to /29 by default, which allows for up to ~140,000 simultaneous Docker networks of up to 5 containers each (when using the default address pools).
+In this role, we set this size to /29 by default, which allows for thousands of Docker networks with up to 5 containers each.

 If you are planning to host any challenges which require more than 5 containers, this subnet prefix size must be lowered.
 See [below](#docker-network-settings) for more details.